 Step 1 | Cook rice and chicken

-Cook rice: First things first, preheat the oven to 375°F. Cook 1 cup of uncooked rice according to package directions to yield about 3 cups of cooked rice.
+Cook the rice: Cook 1 cup of uncooked rice according to package directions to yield about 3 cups of cooked rice.
 Or follow package directions.

 Cook chicken: Heat olive oil in a large pan over medium-high heat.
 Cook chicken until cooked through and golden, seasoning with garlic powder, Italian seasoning, salt, and pepper.
 Remove from the pan and set aside.